 How Do International Businesses Manage Payroll Tax?

 From the discussion so far, it should be clear that the laws and rules around payroll tax differ substantially in different countries.
-This complexity means that any business operating across international borders — and hiring workers — needs to carefully consider how to manage payroll and any applicable taxes across their operations.
+This complexity means that any business operating across international borders — and hiring workers — needs to carefully consider how to implement global payroll, and any applicable taxes across their operations.

 Sometimes this will need to be managed as part of a ‘shadow payroll‘.
 This means ensuring tax compliance in one country (which may include payroll taxes), while paying the worker in another country.
 Shadow payroll can be managed by a payroll outsourcing provider.
 Read more about this option at The Top 5 Benefits of Outsourcing Payroll.